mjmlio/gulp-mjml/README.md

 })
 ```

-> If you'd like to get validation errors and , use `strict` and a custom error handler function:
+> If you'd like to get validation errors and , use `strict` and a custom error handler function. _Note that using `strict` will not render the file in case of error_:

 ```javascript
 var gulp = require('gulp')